Table of contents

 The 5 Kleshas

 - Asmita is the narrative of our life; the stories we tell ourselves; our opinions; our thought patterns, our habits, our views and so on.
-We identify with this story about ourselves and don’t see our true Self.
+Because we don’t know who we truly are, we identify with this story about ourselves and don’t see our true essence (or Purusha – pure awareness).

 - Raga is clinging to pleasant experiences.

-- Abhinivesha is the fear of the ego from its extinction; it also mean inertia, in the sense of a desire to continue the status quo (which is of course, impossible).
+- Abhinivesha is the fear of the ego from its extinction; it also means inertia, in the sense of a desire to continue the status quo (which is of course, impossible).

 In what follows I will explain further these 5 Kleshas.